kodi-il/radio-il/README.md

 To stay updated when playing in VLC or any other m3u enabled player use the m3u files in the folder vlc.

-Issues:
+Limitatios:
+* When more than one pvr clients are enabled, XBMC will not show channels from a client that its initialization is cosiderably longer due to a bug in XBMC, for exmaple: IPTVSimple and Tvheadend, see: http://trac.xbmc.org/ticket/14498.
-1. Currently a local copy of the stations' logos need to be kept.
+* A local copy of the stations' logos need to be kept.
-2. IPTVSimple v0.1.3+ needed for supporting the radio tag, on older version the stations will appear as tv channels.
-3. IPTVSimple doesn't support asx/asp so the streams links need to be extracted,
+* IPTVSimple doesn't support asx/asp so the streams links were extracted,
-   if the asx/asp contains a stream playlist and an auto rotation between the stream needed then the transmission may cut off.
+   if the asx/asp contains a stream playlist and auto rotate between the stream then the transmission may cut off.
-4. It seems that IPTVSimple doesn't act nicely with other pvr addons.
-5. No epg is available currently.
+* No epg is available currently.
-6. Online list won't update over GitHub and Dropbox links.
+* IPTVSimple won't update m3u playlist over GitHub and Dropbox links.

 I'm a bit new to git and vcs but I'm always happy to get PR's,